Anjuschenka/Subtitle-Adder/LiaScriptImageDescriber/ImageDescriber.md

 ---

-If you want to print your work, you can do so below, though maybe add some nice informations like... your name and stuff first :)
+If you want to print your work, you can do so below, though maybe add some nice information like... your name and stuff first :)

 Name: